 P’Aor kind of ruined it for me, when it comes to tum yum soup, because after I’ve tried the tom yum at P’Aor, I don’t want to eat it anywhere else.
 The soup is made in a big pot outside the restaurant and it might easily be the best tom yum you’ve ever had.
 The creaminess comes from what’s inside the shrimps’ heads, but before you think too much about this, to some people unappetizing, fact, just order that soup and let the flavor speak for itself.

-The shrimp tom yum is only 60THB, but if you want to treat yourself (and impress your Insta friends), consider ordering the lobster tom yum (700THB).
+The shrimp tom yum is cheap and tasty, but if you want to treat yourself (and impress your Insta friends), consider ordering the lobster tom yum.

 P’Aor, The alley between Petchaburi Soi 5 and 7, Ratchathewi, Bangkok, Tel: +66 2612 9013, Nearest BTS: Ratchathewi

 Issaya Siamese Club